 By: Ann Christine Tabaka

 Ann Christine Tabaka was nominated for the 2017 Pushcart Prize in Poetry.
-Winner of Spillwords Press 2020 Publication of the Year (Poetic), has been internationally published, and won poetry awards from numerous publications.
-She is the author of 10 poetry books.
-She has micro-fiction in several anthologies.
-Christine lives in Delaware, USA.
+Winner of Spillwords Press 2020 Publication of the Year, has been internationally published, and won poetry awards from numerous publications.
+Her bio is featured in the “Who’s Who of Emerging Writers 2020 & 2021,” published by Sweetycat Press.
+She is the author of 14 poetry books.
+She Christine lives in Delaware, USA.
 She loves gardening and cooking.
-Chris lives with her husband and three cats.
-Her most recent credits are: The Black Hair Press (Unravel Anthology, Apocalypse Anthology, Hate Anthology); Fantasia Divinity Publishing (Winds of Despair Anthology, Waters of Destruction Anthology, Earth of Oblivion Anthology); The Siren’s Call (drabbles); Potato Soup Journal: 10-word stories.
+Chris lives with her husband and four cats.
+Her most recent credits are: The Scribe; World of Myth; Literary Yard, CommuterLit; The Stray Branch; CafeLit; Breaking Rules Publishing; Piker Press, The Academy of the Heart and Mind; The Black Hair Press (Unravel Anthology, Apocalypse Anthology, Hate Anthology); The Siren’s Call (drabbles); Potato Soup Journal: 10-word stories.